Contrasting Personalis (PSNL) & Its Competitors

 |71

-Personalis presently has a consensus target price of $22.50, suggesting a potential upside of 216.01%.
-As a group, “Medical laboratories” companies have a potential upside of 55.59%.
-Given Personalis’ stronger consensus rating and higher probable upside, research analysts clearly believe Personalis is more favorable than its peers.
+Personalis presently has a consensus price target of $22.50, indicating a potential upside of 194.12%.
+As a group, “Medical laboratories” companies have a potential upside of 67.47%.
+Given Personalis’ stronger consensus rating and higher possible upside, equities analysts clearly believe Personalis is more favorable than its rivals.

-This table compares Personalis and its peers’ net margins, return on equity and return on assets.

 Summary